mircealungu/reconstruction/1_Introduction.md

 - Are important for recovery

 - **If you can program**, then this is your chance to be coding **analysis tools** over the upcoming lectures
 	  - you can still code as a team! you only have to write the analysis on your own
+	  - you don't have to use collab

 - **If you can't program**, then you'll have to find third party tools (the time the programming ones spend on programming, you'll be spending on finding third party tools)